Tanbaly Tas Petroglyphs

 In the Taigak gorge, rare images of two elephants were found, as well as Buddhist inscriptions, the main meaning of which can be reduced to a universal prayer formula, "Om mani padme hum".
 Their appearance is associated with the spreading of Buddhism among nomads in the 9th-10th centuries and its support by the Mongol conquerors in the 13th century.

-The first sketch from this monument of late Buddhism was made in 1856 by the first explorer of the sanctuary, Chokan Valikhanov, who was interested in this religion.
+The first sketch from this monument of late Buddhism was made in 1856 by the first explorer of the sanctuary, Shokan Valikhanov, who was interested in this religion.
 Judging by the concentration of the inscriptions, one can suggest that one of the monasteries of Buddhist lamas could have been located in this area (possibly at the present Taigak post of the Altyn-Emel National Park).

-Tanbaly Tas petroglyphs are a rare historical monument that reflects the religious beliefs of nomads, from the pagan era with the cult of the sun (images of sun-headed deities) to the Buddhist culture (lamaist inscriptions).
+Tanbaly Tas Petroglyphs are a rare historical monument that reflects the religious beliefs of nomads, from the pagan era with the cult of the sun (images of sun-headed deities) to the Buddhist culture (lamaist inscriptions).

-Tanbaly Tas is of great cultural and historical value and, along with the Besshatyr necropolis, is under the protection of UNESCO.
+Tanbaly Tas is of great cultural and historical value and, along with the Besshatyr Necropolis, is under the protection of UNESCO.

 Tanbaly Tas